ansible/ansible/docs/docsite/rst/windows_winrm.rst

 Set CredSSP Certificate
 +++++++++++++++++++++++
-CredSSP works by encrypting the credentials through the TLS protocol and by default it uses a self signed certificate.
+CredSSP works by encrypting the credentials through the TLS protocol and uses a self signed certificate by default.
 The ``CertificateThumbprint`` option under the WinRM service configuration can be used to specify the thumbprint of another certificate.

 ..
-Note:: This certificate thumbprint is different from the WinRM listener
+Note:: This certificate thumbprint is different from and independent of the WinRM listener
-    thumbprint and is completely indepenent from it.
-The message transport is still sent over the WinRM listener but all the TLS encryption processes are done with the certificate set by the service level certificate of that thumbprint.
+    thumbprint.
+The message transport is still sent over the WinRM listener, but all the TLS encryption processes are done with the certificate set by the service level certificate of that thumbprint.

-To explicitly set the certificate to use for CredSSP, use the code below:
+To explicitly set the certificate to use for CredSSP:

 .. code-block:: powershell